zhaofeng-shu33/wechat-text-backup/README.md

 # wechat-text-backup
-The privilege of wechat is higher on mobile phone than on pc.
-For example, mobile phone can save many messages but on pc the message is limited.
-Text messages are saved in encrypted sqlite database which cannot be decrypted unless you have root access to your mobile phone.
-But usually users do not have root access to their mobile phone.
-Therefore we need to seek a tradeoff between the two things: tech-hacking and time-saving.

-There are some unofficial wechat personal pc client which can act as Wechat PC client but is fexible to save messages in custom format.
-The disadvantage is also obvious.
-You can only save "current" received message.
-During the time you use the software, you cannot use your other wechat pc client.
-But there is an advantage.
-You can save chat history.
-Since in official wechat pc client, you cannot copy the whole chat history (combined).
-And using some dependent open-source client you can save the xml chat history.

-There are also some other solutions which may not be stable.
-For example, you can use some hook for official wechat pc.
-The advantage is that you can work using official wechat pc while saving the received message out of the box.
-The disadvantage is that you can only use specific version of Windows wechat pc client (other OS is not supported, as I have searched GitHub).
-Also, the sent message of yourself through PC client is not saved.
-But there is an advantage.
-You can enable recent message sync when you approve the logging of PC wechat client on phone.
-Then you have about recent 20 items of message for recently used channel.
-The hook problem gave some API which you can read the database file on PC.
-But we do not know how this hook work well in the future.
+This project focuses backup wechat messages of windows client.

+## Steps
+1. Hacking the wechat app password
+2. Decrypt the database using `./decrypt`
+3. Extract the message using `extract.py`
+### Hacking the password
-Finally, there are solutions based on hacking wechat windows database password.
-The basic idea is to get the 32 bytes password from the memory directly.
-To achieve this goal, you need to install a specific version of wechat, for example 2.6.8.52, which is quite old.
+The sqlite databases for wechat windows client are encrypted.
+You need to hack the database password before you can do anything.
+The feasible approach is to get the 32 bytes password from the memory directly.
+To achieve this goal, you probably need to install an old version of wechat, for example 2.6.8.52.
 Then you need a windows debugger.
 For example, x64dbg is an open source alternative.
-Next you need to attach to wechat using the debugger and search the string reference in `wechatwin.dll` module; There are two occurrence of the string `DBFactory::encryptDB` and there is one which points to the instruction region which has `DB cann't be null`.
+Next you need to attach the debuuger to wechat and search the string reference in `wechatwin.dll` module; There are two occurrence of the string `DBFactory::encryptDB` and there is one which points to the instruction region which has `DB cann't be null`.
 At this region you can find `test edx edx`, which is a few lines lower than the three `push` instruction lines.
 Toggle a breakpoint at this instruction and you can find the register `edx` points to a memory address which holds the 32 bytes password.
-After obtaining the password you need to upgrade your wechat to newer version.
+After obtaining the password you can upgrade your wechat to a newer version like 2.8.0.112.
 The password is not changed at least for compatibility.
+### Decrypt the database
+I finish this step on linux.
+See [decrypt.md](./decrypt.md) for detail.
 ## Python tips
 Once copied hex string, we can use Python to write to the binary file.
 ```Python